mkatbalasd/onglstaition1/frontend/PLAN.md

 - ~~Introduce Vue Router and create routes that mirror the existing server pages.~~ ✅
 - ~~Create reusable UI components (`<Sidebar />`, `<Header />`, `<Card />`, etc.) following the minimal gray/blue theme.~~ ✅
 - ~~Implement RTL support and dark mode styling in all components.~~ ✅
-- Replace jQuery or Bootstrap usage with Vue and Headless UI or Shadcn/UI components.
+- ~~Replace jQuery or Bootstrap usage with Vue and Headless UI or Shadcn/UI components.~~ ✅
 - Connect pages to the existing API endpoints for data fetch and submission.
 - Add skeleton loading states while fetching data.
 - Optimize performance with lazy loading and minimal bundle size.